jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 }
 ```

-This is a complicated looking class, but its pretty straightforward.
+This is a complicated looking class, but it is pretty straightforward.
 We are just fetching all the information needed to generate the token, including the claims, issued date, expiration date, key and then we're generating the token and returning it back.

 **Please note**: Some of the code we are writing today was influenced by [JSON Web Token in ASP.NET Web API 2 using OWIN](http://bitoftech.net/2014/10/27/json-web-token-asp-net-web-api-2-jwt-owin-authorization-server/) by Taiseer Joudeh.
 I highly recommend checking it out.